 In this topic, you will learn how to do the following:

 - Start an edit session in the site editor, save your work, and view your changes.

-- Differentiate between rows and cards and use them to design a site or page layout.
+- Use rows and cards to design a site or page layout.

-- Determine the settings to use to set background colors, text colors, and fonts.
+- Set background colors, text colors, and fonts.